LavanyaBoopalan/SparkifyAnalytics/README.md

 Following analysis are performed on the  analytical tables:

-Usecase 1: Total Number of records in the Staging tables & Dimensional tables Usecase 2: What time of the day is the more number of users listening to the song Usecase 3: Analyse the details of the free subscription users Usecase 4: Analyse the most popular artist in the songplay
+Usecase 1: Total Number of records in the Staging tables & Dimensional tables<br>
+Usecase 2: What time of the day is the more number of users listening to the song<br>
+Usecase 3: Analyse the details of the free subscription users<br>
+Usecase 4: Analyse the most popular artist in the songplay<br>

 **analytics.ipynb **- This script can be run for performing analysis on the analytical tables.